jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/documentation/main.md

 * **DG03:** We *must not* be repetitive in the handling of titles and subtitles.
-  Example (the subtitle *Criteria* would be unnecessary in the introduction of the section with the same name):
+  Example (the subtitle *Criteria* is unnecessary in the introduction of the section with the same name):

   ![DG03](https://res.cloudinary.com/fluid-attacks/image/upload/v1624900945/docs/development/writing/dgb_qdmbql.webp)

-* **DG04:** We *must* express the names of the sections and subsections in the same way wherever we refer to them.
+* **DG04:** We *must* express the names of the sections and subsections in the same way whenever we refer to them.

 * **DG05:** We *must not* use the same section or subsection names in other subsections or elements within them.